Military Planning and Conduct Capability: Director

-The Director General of the EUMS also serves as the Director of the MPCC and in that capacity assume the function of the single commander for all non-executive military missions, exercising command and control over the current three training Missions and other possible future non-executive military Missions.
+The director general of the EUMS also serves as the director of the MPCC and in that capacity assume the function of the single commander for all non-executive military missions, exercising command and control over the current three training missions and other possible future non-executive military missions.

-The current three Mission Commanders will become ‘Mission Force Commanders’ who will act under the command of the Director of the MPCC and will remain responsible for exercising military command authority on the ground.
-The Director of the MPCC will assume the same role, tasks and command relationships as those attributed to a military Operation Commander (OpCdr).
-He will also exercise the responsibilities related to deployment and recovery of the missions as well as overall budgeting, auditing and reporting.
+The current three mission commanders will become ‘mission force commanders’ who will act under the command of the director of the MPCC and will remain responsible for exercising military command authority on the ground.
+The director of the MPCC will assume the same role, tasks and command relationships as those attributed to a military operation commander (OpCdr).
+He will exercise the responsibilities related to deployment and recovery of the missions as well as overall budgeting, auditing and reporting.